Western multinationals congratulate Hong Kong's new leader

 Beijing hailed the process as "a real demonstration of democratic spirit".

-European Union's foreign policy chief Josep Borrell countered that the selection process was a "violation of democratic principles and political pluralism".
+European Union foreign policy chief Josep Borrell countered that the selection process was a "violation of democratic principles and political pluralism".

 He wants to reboot the city's economy and slowly reopen its pandemic sealed borders at a time when rivals have moved to living with the coronavirus.